 Best Wallets to Hold Monero

-Choosing the right Wallet to keep your coins depends on some varying factors.
+Choosing the right Wallet to keep your coins depends on varying factors.
 A hardware wallet like Ledger may seem like the right choice, but only if it is affordable, and you have significant holdings of Monero.

 Still, a desktop wallet such as My Monero or a mobile wallet such as Exodus can also be suitable for keeping your coins, especially for easy access.